iSkans/nodeapp/README.md

 # Nodeapp

-Test multi merge system on pull request
+We would like to test pull request and merge engine